Specialist Certificate in Disaster and Terror Medicine and Health Management

 - Dr Nicola Walsham, Emergency physician, Deputy Director Emergency Services, Royal Melbourne Hospital

-- Dr Martin Dutch, Senior Research Fellow, Centre for Integrated Critical Care; Emergency Physician at the Royal Melbourne Hospital; Medical Donation Specialist with DonateLife (Victoria); volunteer with the Australian Medical Assistance Team; State Medical Officer, St John Ambulance Victoria.
+- Dr Martin Dutch, Senior Research Fellow, Department of Critical Care; Emergency Physician at the Royal Melbourne Hospital; Medical Donation Specialist with DonateLife (Victoria); volunteer with the Australian Medical Assistance Team; State Medical Officer, St John Ambulance Victoria.